kobirhumayun/finance_management/README.md

    cp server/.env.compose.example server/.env.compose
    cp client/.env.compose.example client/.env.compose
    ```
-2. Fill in runtime secrets (MongoDB credentials, JWT secrets, NextAuth secret, SMTP credentials, etc.) and adjust domains and URLs for your environment.
+   Fill in runtime secrets (MongoDB credentials, JWT secrets, NextAuth secret, SMTP credentials, etc.) and adjust domains and URLs for your environment.
 Keep the resulting files private—never commit them to source control.

+   > **Important:** The Docker images always run with `NODE_ENV=production`.
+If
+   > you previously set `NODE_ENV` in `env/*.env`, remove or update it so the
+   > containers boot correctly.
+Override `WEB_NODE_ENV` or `API_NODE_ENV` only
+   > when you intentionally need a different runtime mode.

 ## Networks
 - `edge_net` is an external bridge network managed by the centralized Nginx deployment.
 Confirm it exists with `docker network ls` on the VPS before starting this stack.